Full disclosure principle of accounting

 Definition and explanation:

-The full disclosure principle of accounting is related to materiality concept of accounting and talks about the information disclosure requirements for the users of financial statements of an entity.
-According to this principal, the management of an entity is required to disclose all the relevant and appropriate information (both financial and non-financial) in their financial statements that could impact the decision making behavior of the users of those statements.
+The full disclosure principle of accounting is related to the materiality concept of accounting and talks about the information disclosure requirements for the users of the financial statements of an entity.
+According to this principle, the management of an entity is required to disclose all the relevant and appropriate information (both financial and non-financial) in their financial statements that could impact the decision-making ability of the users of those statements.
 Such information is made available to stockholders and other users either on the face of financial statements or in the notes to the financial statements.

-The financial statements of a company are primarily prepared for the use of shareholders of that company.
-This allows them to look after the activities of management and to make sure that their company is running profitably.
+The financial statements of a company are primarily prepared for the use of its stockholders.
+This allows them to look after the activities of management and make sure that their company is running profitably.
 But it is also a fact that shareholders are not the only party of interest that relies on these financial statements.
-Stakeholders like suppliers, customers, lenders, potential investors etc. also use these financial statements to feed their individual information needs.
+Stakeholders like suppliers, customers, lenders, potential investors, etc. also use these financial statements to feed their individual information needs.
 These external stakeholders analyze and interpret these financial statements to make informed and detailed decisions.
-Thus, full disclosure principle of accounting emphasizes that any piece of data that could materially alter the opinion or decision of these users must be included in entity’s financial statements.
-Due to lack of insight about the company’s internal affairs, these statements are vital piece of information for outsiders and full disclosure principle serves as a savior for them.
+Thus, the full disclosure principle of accounting emphasizes that any piece of data that could materially alter the opinion or decision of these users must be included in the entity’s financial statements.
+Due to the lack of insight into the company’s internal affairs, these statements are vital pieces of information for outsiders, and the full disclosure principle serves as a savior for them.

 Examples:

-1. If we talk about a loan to a director provided by the company.
-The full disclosure principle will require the managers of the company to disclose all the information related to that loan arrangement like loan deed itself, the duration of loan, any collateral liability attached and the rate of interest the company is charging to that director etc. So in the light of this data any new possible investors can make their decision about investing in the company with more ease.
+- If we talk about a loan to a director provided by the company, the full disclosure principle will require the managers of the company to disclose all the information related to that loan arrangement, like the loan deed itself, the duration of the loan, any collateral liability attached, the rate of interest the company is charging, etc. So in light of this data, potential investors can make their decision about investing in the company with more ease.

-3. If a company expects a change in tax rate in near future, it must disclose this information in some appropriate manner.
+- If a company expects a change in its tax rate in the near future, it must disclose this information in notes in some appropriate manner.

 Leave a comment